 After closing arguments finished today, the jury deliberated for only two hours before returning its $750 million award.
 In each of the four cases, the jury awarded $93,750,000 against Johnson & Johnson and $93,750,000 against Johnson & Johnson Consumer, Inc., the J&J subsidiary responsible for selling Johnson & Johnson Baby Powder.

 The plaintiffs were represented at trial by Moshe Maimon of Levy Konigsberg, Chris Panatier of Simon Greenstone, and Chris Placitella of Cohen Placitella.

 After the verdict, Levy Konigsberg partner Moshe Maimon stated: “The jury’s verdict was a loud repudiation of J&J’s decades of excuses – including the most recent by CEO Alex Grosky – and its attempts to compromise the scientific findings of asbestos in its baby powder – including those recently released by the US Food and Drug Administration.
 With a perfectly safe cornstarch product on the market, there is no excuse for Johnson & Johnson to continue to endanger consumers, particularly babies, with its talc products.”

 This is the latest in a series of victories for clients represented by Levy Konigsberg in mesothelioma cases against Johnson & Johnson.
-Those other cases were tried on behalf of: Stephen Lanzo in New Jersey ($117 million), Teresa Leavitt in California ($29 million), and Donna Olson in New York - $325 million (this case is currently awaiting final review on appeal).
+Those other cases were tried on behalf of: Stephen Lanzo in New Jersey - $117 million, Teresa Leavitt in California - $29 million, and Donna Olson in New York - $325 million (this case is currently awaiting final review on appeal).

 For more information, please contact Moshe Maimon, firstname.lastname@example.org, at Levy Konigsberg LLP, 1-800-988-8005.